-Every year, hundreds of thousands of workers in offices are being disabled by repetitive strain injury and motion related pain to the hands and arms.
-For example office workers spend a lot of time doing the same motion over and over such as keyboard typing, shifting the mouse around, and finger action swiping on touchscreens.
-These seemingly small gestures when done thousands of times a day ,can cause of disabilities such as carpal tunnel and musculoskeletal disorders.
-If ignored, this can lead to many people becoming unemployable.
+Every year, hundreds of thousands of office workers are being disabled by repetitive strain injury and motion related pain to the hands and arms.
+For instance software developers spend a lot of time doing the same motion over and over such as keyboard typing, shifting the mouse around, and finger action swiping on touchscreens.
+These seemingly small gestures when done thousands of times a day can cause of disabilities such as carpal tunnel and musculoskeletal disorders.
+If ignored, this can even lead to unemployment.

-The leading chiropractors tell us the most common kinds of injuries afflicted by computer users at the workplace are :
+According to leading chiropractors, the most common kinds of injuries afflicted by computer users at their workplace are :

 - Carpal tunnel syndrome